atsmacode/aye-poker/README.md

 ./mercure run --config dev.Caddyfile
 ```

-5. Now you're ready to play:
+5. Now you're ready to play.
+Click the 'New Game' button:
-    * Open at least 2 private browser tabs
-    * Register an account in each session and log in
-    * Click the 'New Game' button to select players & real or test mode
-    * The game should automatically start after the second user joins the table
+    * Test Mode: control all players and see all whole cards.
+    * Real Mode: select registered users.
+Log in to play.
+Password = `password` for Player 1, 2 etc.

 Step #4 will start the Mercure Hub.
 Installation guide can be found here: https://mercure.rocks/docs/hub/install